BirdeeHub/argmark/README.md

 # ARGMARK - Neovim plugin for more effectively utilizing the arglist

-Tiny neovim plugin to turn your arglist into a more useful tool
+Tiny neovim plugin to turn your arglist into a more useful tool.

+It provides:

-Provides an editable buffer like [harpoon](https://github.com/ThePrimeagen/harpoon)'s or [grapple](https://github.com/cbochs/grapple.nvim)'s to allow you to change the entries in ANY of your arglists.
+- An editable buffer like [harpoon](https://github.com/ThePrimeagen/harpoon)'s or [grapple](https://github.com/cbochs/grapple.nvim)'s to allow you to change the entries in ANY of your arglists.

-Provides some functions which can be used to more easily use the argslist in lua code,
+- Some functions which can be used to more easily use the argslist in lua code,

-Provides a setup function as a shorthand to define keybindings for common buffer actions using those functions.
+- A setup function as a shorthand to define keybindings for common buffer actions using those functions.

-Provides functions providing display text which may be used as a lualine component.
+- Functions providing display text which may be used as a lualine component.

 ## Why use this?
 I already have harpoon or grapple